 The field of information technology has advanced at a breakneck pace in the last 20 years.
 Hence, it has become imperative for any business to know and adopt technologies that can make them productive and more competent at the same time.
-However, not all firms have the resources to expand their team of IT professionals for several reasons, particularly within small and medium-sized businesses.
-Many businesses therefore evaluate and use managed IT (Information Technology) services to stay competitive and meet their organization’s technical needs.

 How do Managed Service Providers Function?

-MSPs are primarily hired by small to medium-sized organizations that lack an in-house IT department.
 For instance, a medical office will use computers for data administration, record-keeping, and billing and incorporate computer systems into medical equipment for digital scans and data analysis.
 This workplace may not require a full-time IT employee to keep all the technical aspects up to date.
 However, when something goes wrong, they will need someone to come in straight away to fix it.
-This is when an MSP enters the picture.
-MSPs also take a proactive approach and ensure that their clients can avoid any downtime or hardware failure before it brings down the infrastructure, thus incurring expenses for their clients.
-Also, MSPs provide value adds, such as predictable costs, guaranteed SLAs, response times, flexibility to scale up/down without any commitment to infrastructure, etc.

 The rise of MSPs

 MSP growth and trends must be considered in the context of the global COVID-19 epidemic (COVID).
-MSPs have had to modify the focus of their service offering to accommodate these developments as businesses move to accept remote working options, and some industries encounter service disruption owing to lockdown limitations.
+MSPs have had to modify the focus of their service offerings to accommodate these developments as businesses move to accept remote working options, and some industries encounter service disruption owing to lockdown limitations.

 Types of MSPs